 Our pilot says: “Breitling has done well to achieve a rare synergy of elegance and functionality in this watch.
 The classic Breitling style blends superbly with the incredibly helpful unit converter around the rim and the strap gives the piece a robust feel.

-“You know from it being a Breitling that it’ll work under the most arduous manoeuvres, while it’s smaller size – and therefore lighter weight – make it more comfortable for the wearer in moments of heighten G-force.”
+“You know from it being a Breitling that it’ll work under the most arduous manoeuvres, while its smaller size – and therefore lighter weight – make it more comfortable for the wearer in moments of heightened G-force.”

 Breitling Navitimer 1 Automatic 38

-Aviation is in the blood of Bell & Ross — so much so that they built a plane to go with their latest watch.
-With a bright white dial and orange and blue accents you’re won’t miss this timepiece, and this colour scheme will make reading it upside-down at 1000ft a lot easier as well.
+Aviation is in the blood of Bell & Ross — so much so that it built a plane to go with this watch.
+With a bright white dial and orange and blue accents, it’s a striking timepiece — and that bold colour scheme will make reading it upside-down at 1000ft a lot easier as well.

 Our pilot says: “A bright and vibrant piece in lighter colours than some of the other watches on the list, so a refreshing addition that boasts functionality as well as style in the form of a tachymeter scale.